-The B.A. program prepares students for advanced degree programs at the master's level and higher, and provides ample flexibility for students who want to combine their interests in psychology with their studies in another area (e.g., business, education, pre-law, pre-med).
+The B.A. program will prepare you for advanced degree programs at the master's level and higher, and provide ample flexibility if you want to combine your interests in psychology with studies in another area (e.g., business, education, pre-law, pre-med).

-Students in the B.A.
-Psychology program must have a minor area of study, and B.A. students choose a minor from a wide variety of programs in consultation with their advisors.
+B.A.
+Psychology majors must have a minor area of study, chosen from a wide variety of programs in consultation with an advisor.